nathanielkess/react-redux-birthday-wish/README.md

 - When I fire `count` I will always pass it two properties, `state` and `action` .
 No one has to worry about that, I'll always pass it those properties so you can count on them being there.
 - If I have nothing to give for `state` , I'll use a default property.
 In this case `countInitialState`.
 This way when the app first loads there will be a value for the `count` property on the store.

 If you look at the rest of this snippet, it's just a switch statement.
-A `reducer` 's job is to figure out when to updated a single property on the store.
+A `reducer` 's job is to figure out when to update a single property on the store.
 This switch statement is trying to figure out what `action` was fired.
 If the action fired was `COUNT_UPDATED` it will update the `count` property with the new returned value: `return action.payload`.
 Otherwise it will return what was already there `return state`.

 So what's this `action` business?